For those of you wondering where to go in Japan...! Recommended tourist spots all over Japan

 Photo by Ayaka Henmi

-Kenrokuen, located in Kanazawa City, is one of Japan's top three gardens and has a long history dating back more than 340 years.
+Kenrokuen Garden in Kanazawa City is one of Japan's three most famous gardens and is a historic site whose origins date back more than 340 years.

 Matsumoto Castle (Nagano Prefecture)

 Matsumoto Castle, located in Matsumoto City, Nagano Prefecture, is a castle designated as a national treasure of Japan.
-It is one of five castles in Japan whose castle tower is designated as a national treasure.
+It is one of five castles in Japan whose castle towers have been designated as national treasures.

-Built at the end of the Sengoku period, the sturdy castle tower was built in preparation for war and has a beautiful appearance with the contrast of black and white.
-You can also see the mountains of the Northern Alps from the top floor.
+Built at the end of the Sengoku period, the sturdy castle tower was built to withstand war and has a beautiful black and white contrast.
+From the top floor you can see the Northern Alps.

-There is a shopping street called "Nawate Dori" about 5 minutes walk from Matsumoto Castle.
-It's an interesting place with a retro atmosphere, with old-fashioned shops and miscellaneous goods stores, so be sure to stop by.
+About a five-minute walk from Matsumoto Castle is a shopping street called "Nawate-dori."
+It's an interesting place with a retro atmosphere, filled with old-fashioned shops and general stores, so be sure to stop by.

 Kinki area